Virtual Field Trips with Monticello

 Would you like to talk to Monticello educators in person about Thomas Jefferson and Monticello?
 Now you can with our virtual field trips!

-We have partnered with Microsoft Skype in the Classroom and the Center for Interactive Learning and Collaboration and to bring FREE virtual field trips to your students, grades K-12.
+We offer FREE virtual field trips to your students, grades K-12.
 The virtual field trip lasts about 45 minutes, during which time a Monticello educator will talk to your class about Monticello using images, props, and an online virtual tour.
 Your students can ask the educator questions, and you can prepare your students with pre- and post-visit resources.
-Check out the program descriptions below to sign up, or email us at firstname.lastname@example.org!
+We can connect with your class via Zoom or Google Meets.
+Check out the program descriptions below to sign up, or email us at email@example.com!

 - Learn about Thomas Jefferson’s ideas that helped shaped a nation